 While many kids and teens might feel voiceless, too young to vote and dismissed for their age, it’s today’s youth who will have to deal with the effects of climate change.
-Admittedly we know it can be daunting (even scary!) to talk to kids and teens about climate change, but open conversations can alleviate climate anxiety and provide kids with a sense of agency.
+Admittedly we know it can be daunting (even scary!) to teach kids about climate change, but open conversations can alleviate climate anxiety and provide kids with a sense of agency.

-One easy way to inspire action in your kids?
+One easy way to inspire environmental action in your kids?
 Share stories of their activist peers, like these 10 Canadian teen climate activists who are taking their futures into their own hands.

 10 young Canadians helping to fight climate change

 While Greta is now a household name, she wasn’t the first teen to call for government leaders to address climate change.
 In 1992, then 12-year-old Severn Cullis-Suzuki, daughter of Canadian environmentalist and broadcaster David Suzuki, delivered a speech at the Rio Earth Summit pleading for delegates to take steps to preserve the planet.

-Thirty years later, there is a new crop of young Canadians who are taking a stand against climate change and inspiring kids and teens to also make a difference:
+Thirty years later, there is a new crop of young Canadian activists who are taking a stand against climate change and inspiring kids and teens to also make a difference:

 1. Sophia Mathur

 When just 11-years-old, Sudbury, Ont.-based Sophia Mathur discovered Greta’s viral YouTube videos and in November 2018 became Canada’s first climate striker as part of the Fridays For Future protest.
 Now she’s one of Canada’s most high-profile climate activists and Sophia is credited with bringing the movement to Canada.